tradingview-pine-seeds/docs/README.md

 ## Overview

-__Pine Seeds__ is a service for importing your custom data on the [TradingView](https://tradingview.com) platform.
+__Pine Seeds__ is a service to import your custom data and access it via [TradingView](https://tradingview.com).

 This service allows you to:

 - connect your series data to TradingView
-- visualize it in the TradingView UI
+- open it on the TradingView chart
-- use it to create indicators
+- use it in custom indicators

 Use [TradingView](https://tradingview.com) as your __frontend__ and use a GitHub repository as your __backend__.